-Iran allegedly has used cyber weapons to engage in economic warfare, most notably the sophisticated and debilitating denial-ofservice attacks against a number of U.S. financial institutions, including the Bank of America, JPMorgan Chase, and Citigroup.86 In February 2014, Iran launched a crippling cyber attack against the Sands Casino in Las Vegas, owned by Sheldon Adelson, a leading supporter of Israel who is known to be critical of the Iranian regime.87 In 2012, Tehran was suspected of launching the "Shamoon" virus attack on Saudi Aramco, the national oil company that produces more than 10 percent of the world's oil, which destroyed around 30,000 computers, as well as an attack on Qatari natural gas company Rasgas's computer networks.88
+Iran allegedly has used cyber weapons to engage in economic warfare, most notably the sophisticated and debilitating "denial-of-service (DDoS) attacks against a number of U.S. financial institutions, including the Bank of America, JPMorgan Chase, and Citigroup."90 In February 2014, Iran launched a crippling cyberattack against the Sands Casino in Las Vegas, owned by Sheldon Adelson, a leading supporter of Israel who is known to be critical of the Iranian regime.
+In 2012, Tehran was suspected of launching both the "Shamoon" virus attack on Saudi Aramco, the world's largest oil-producing company-an attack that destroyed approximately 30,000 computersand an attack on Qatari natural gas company Rasgas's computer networks.92

-U.S. officials warned of a surge of sophisticated computer espionage by Iran in the fall of 2015 that included a series of cyber attacks against State Department officials.89 In March 2016, the Justice Department indicted seven Iranian hackers for penetrating the computer system that controlled a dam in the State of New York.90 conducted an intrusion into the industrial control system of a US dam, and in 2014, Iranian actors conducted a data deletion attack against the network of a US-based casino."92
+U.S. officials warned of a surge of sophisticated computer espionage by Iran in the fall of 2015 that included a series of cyberattacks against State Department officials.
+In March 2016, the Justice Department indicted seven Iranian hackers for penetrating the computer system that controlled a dam in the State of New York.

-The sophistication of these and other Iranian cyber attacks, together with Iran's willingness to use these weapons, has led various experts to name Iran as one of America's most cyber-capable opponents.
-Iranian cyber forces have gone so far as to create fake online personas in order to extract information from U.S. officials through accounts such as LinkedIn, YouTube, Facebook, and Twitter.91
+The sophistication of these and other Iranian cyberattacks, together with Iran's willingness to use these weapons, has led various experts to characterize Iran as one of America's most cyber-capable opponents.
+Iranian cyber forces have gone so far as to create fake online personas in order to extract information from U.S. officials through accounts such as LinkedIn, YouTube, Facebook, and Twitter.
+Significantly, the FBI sent the following cyber alert to American businesses on May 22, 2018: The FBI assesses [that] foreign cyber actors operating in the Islamic Republic of Iran could potentially use a range of computer network operations-from scanning networks for potential vulnerabilities to data deletion attacks-against U.S.-based networks in response to the U.S. government's withdrawal from the Joint Comprehensive Plan of Action (JCPOA).